gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   The set of style check switches is set to match that used by the GNAT sources.
   This may be useful when developing code that is eventually intended to be incorporated into GNAT.
-Currently this is equivalent to :switch:`-gnatyydISux`) but additional style switches may be added to this set in the future without advance notice.
+Currently this is equivalent to :switch:`-gnatyydISuxz`) but additional style switches may be added to this set in the future without advance notice.

 .. index:: -gnatyh (gcc)